 When you ask if higher amp-hour batteries give more power, it’s important to distinguish between "more power" and "longer runtime."

-Here’s the catch: A higher amp-hour rating doesn’t directly increase the amount of power a battery can supply at any given moment.
-It simply means the battery has a larger capacity, so it can provide that power for a longer time.
+Here’s the thing: A higher amp-hour battery doesn’t directly increase the power output at any given moment.
+It simply extends the battery's ability to deliver energy over a longer period.

 Think of a battery like a water tank: